i3dsymposium/i3dsymposium.github.io/2025/cfp.md

 The ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games (I3D) is the leading conference for real-time 3D computer graphics and human interaction.
 The symposium brings together researchers, engineers, and industry professionals to discuss their latest work on real-time and interactive computer graphics and related applications.
 The symposium has a long legacy of innovative and excellent technical content, with influential work on rendering, texture synthesis, collision detection, VR interaction, animation, and many other areas of real-time computer graphics, having been presented at the conference.

 We invite you to submit papers about real-time 3D graphics, interaction, and games.
+All accepted papers will be published in [PACMCGIT](https://dl.acm.org/journal/pacmcgit) Issue I3D 2025 and presented at I3D 2025 in May 2025, which is sponsored by ACM SIGGRAPH.

 Submissions from industry and outside of academia are welcome.
 Topics include, but are not limited to:

 - Real-time rendering
 - Real-time ray tracing and path tracing